promhippie/hetzner_exporter/CONTRIBUTING.md

-# Contributing to Hetzner Exporter
+# Contributing to Promhippie

 Welcome!
-Our community focuses on helping others and making Hetzner Exporter the best it can be.
+Our community focuses on helping others and making this project the best it can be.
 We gladly accept contributions and encourage you to get involved!

 ## Bug reports

 Please search the issues on the issue tracker with a variety of keywords to ensure your bug is not already reported.

-If unique, [open an issue](https://github.com/webhippie/hetzner_exporter/issues) and answer the questions so we can understand and reproduce the problematic behavior.
+If unique, [open an issue](https://github.com/promhippie/hetzner_exporter/issues) and answer the questions so we can understand and reproduce the problematic behavior.

-The burden is on you to convince us that it is actually a bug in Hetzner Exporter.
+The burden is on you to convince us that it is actually a bug in our project.
 This is easiest to do when you write clear, concise instructions so we can reproduce the behavior (even if it seems obvious).
 The more detailed and specific you are, the faster we will be able to help you.
 Check out [How to Report Bugs Effectively](http://www.chiark.greenend.org.uk/~sgtatham/bugs.html).

-Please be kind, remember that Hetzner Exporter comes at no cost to you, and you're getting free help.
+Please be kind, remember that this project comes at no cost to you, and you're getting free help.

 ## Check for assigned people